golang/website/go.dev/content/solutions/cloud/index.md

     alt: globe
 ---

-## Go helps enterprises build and scale Cloud Computing systems
+## Go helps enterprises build and scale cloud computing systems

 As applications and processing move to the cloud, concurrency becomes a very big issue.
 Cloud computing systems, by their very nature, share and scale resources.
 Coordinating access to shared resources is an issue that impacts every application processing in the cloud, and requires programming languages “[explicitly geared to develop highly reliable concurrent applications](https://tomassetti.me/best-programming-languages/).”